tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/节点缓存过期配置（旧）_intl_en.md

 You cannot directly manage resources cached on CDN nodes.
 If you are worried that resources on the origin server will change but CDN nodes will still cache the legacy resources and return them to users, you can configure the node cache rules.

-Each cached resource on a CDN node has an expiration time.
+Each cached resource on a CDN node has validity.
 If the requested cached resource has expired, it will be considered invalid even if the resource is still cached on the node.
 The node will pull the resource from the origin server again.
 The node cache rule allows you to configure the cache validity period for resources in a specific type, directory, and path.
 You can configure these items based on your actual business scenarios.

 ## Configuration Guide
 ### Viewing the configuration
-Log in to the [CDN console](https://console.cloud.tencent.com/cdn), select **Domain Management** on the left sidebar, click **Manage** on the right of a domain name to enter its configuration page, and open the **Cache Configuration** tab to find the **Node Cache Validity Configuration** section.
+Log in to the [CDN console](https://console.cloud.tencent.com/cdn), select **Domain Management** on the left sidebar, click **Manage** on the right of a domain name to enter its configuration page, and switch to the **Cache Configuration** tab to find the **Node Cache Validity Configuration** section.
 ![](https://main.qcloudimg.com/raw/834d620b98c9d7d387547e59a7e6a1f4.png)

 ### Adding rules